Last updated on March 12, 2026

 #18.
 Pathways

-All Pathways are essentially the same thing: there’s one color of mana on the front and another on the back.
+All Pathways are essentially the same thing: There’s one color of mana on the front and another on the back.
 You choose which side you want to put onto the battlefield, allowing you to pick the color of mana you need at the given moment.

 You can hold off on playing a Pathway until you know which color you need if you have other lands in your hand.
 They can also be played right away if you need mana quickly.

 One Pathway isn’t really any better than another, it just depends on what color combination you’re playing.
 For decks using more than two colors, the best Pathway to include really just depends on the proportion of different colors in your deck.
-Pathways are some of the best flip lands because they’re quick mana with a few options of what color they will produce.
+Pathways are some of the best flip lands because they’re quick mana with a few options of what color they'll produce.

 #17.
 Turntimber Symbiosis / Turntimber, Serpentine Wood